uhasmicoda/MySeleniumNewRepo/New Text Document.md

 ## 19 PropertyFile

 1 What is common data
-In automation testing, common data refers to the set of values or inputs that are shared across multiple test cases.
+In automation testing,
+Common data refers to the set of values or inputs that are shared across multiple test cases.
 These include reusable information like URLs, usernames, passwords, browser names, or environment details that don’t change frequently.
 Instead of hardcoding these values in every script, I store them in a centralized location such as a properties file, Excel sheet, or configuration class.
 This makes the framework more maintainable and reduces duplication — so if any common value changes, I just update it once and all related tests automatically use the new data.

 2 What is property file
 A property file is a simple text file that stores configuration data in key–value pairs.
 In Selenium, we use it to store common test data like URL, browser, username, password, and timeouts.
 This helps avoid hardcoding, makes the framework more flexible, and allows us to maintain environment-specific data easily.
 If any value changes, we just update the property file instead of touching the code.